ClearCB/bicipalma-exam/README.md

 I did not follow the diagram to code it all since i just tried to solve it using TDD and making it the simplest posible.

+The app tries to create a replica about a popular app in palma, Spain, that consist in renting bikes that are located all around the city.

 ## Users Story

 While i was writing code i tried to solve the [test cases](./bicipalma/src/test/java/edu/craptocraft/bicipalma/domain/estacion/EstacionTest.java) and the following "users story"/"uses cases":